-Russia fears new epidemic of synthetic marijuanaJuly 4th, 2012 in Addiction /
+Russia fears new epidemic of synthetic marijuanaJuly 4, 2012 in Medicine & Health / Addiction

 (AP) Russia's leading anti-drug crusader says the abuse of synthetic marijuana is turning into a "horrible" epidemic in his country.